thepure12/PureScripts/README.md

 # PureScripts
-Collection of free open source scripts for thepure12's ScriptBuilder intended to be used as a starting point for developing scripts.
+Collection of free and open source scripts for thepure12's ScriptBuilder intended to be used as a starting point for developing scripts.

 **Scripts:**
 - [Ash Collector](https://github.com/thepure12/PureScripts/blob/main/PureAshCollector.js)